vane44/giraffeMaker/readme.md

 newThing.shout(); // "4"
 ```

-Object.create not only creates the new object for us, but also sets up delegation to the prototype that is passed into it.
+`Object.create` not only creates the new object for us, but also sets up delegation to the prototype that is passed into it.
 This allows us to create and setup a chain in one line.
-The prototype in this example is maker.stuffAllThingsShouldHave and looks something like this.
+The prototype in this example is `maker.stuffAllThingsShouldHave` and looks something like this:

 ```javascript